arijitbairagya/end-to-end-testing-testcontainers-examples/README.md

 "_Testcontainers for Java is a Java library that supports JUnit tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container._"

+There are a lot of predefined ready to use modules available from testcontainers which includes -
+- Kafka
+- PostgreSQL( Other database modules such as MongoDB, MySQL module, Cassandra etc)
+- Azure, GCloud

+If the predefined test contains are not available yet, we can create test containers from Generic Containers, provided the docker image is available.

 #### Key Benefits
 * Instead of in-memory database(H2) for DAO unit tests we can run real DB using a container to get the benefit of 100% database compatibility.
 In our case we can run the _PostgreSQL_ using postgres docker image and initialize the state according to out Test needs
 * As we can see on the data producer side, Kafka topic or sftp path are shared across organization and if we have to simulate the **data-consumer** service for E2E test we need publish test data to **consumer.in** topic which is not desired as other subscribers can use the same topic for their integration.
 We can avoid the same by using Kafka test containers.